helmetjs/helmet/README.md

   sha256s: ['AbCdEf123=', 'ZyXwVu456='],
   includeSubdomains: true,         // optional
   reportUri: 'http://example.com'  // optional
+  reportOnly: false                // optional
 }))
 ```

+Setting `reportOnly` to `true` will change the header from `Public-Key-Pins` to `Public-Key-Pins-Report-Only`.

 **Limitations:** Don't let these get out of sync with your certs!